 The last point that we are going to discuss is the transaction cost reduction.
 DLT enables enterprises to remove third party elements or at least decrease their involvement to a bare minimum.
 This results in transaction cost reduction.

 The list will help you shortlist a number of enterprise blockchain frameworks.
 From there, you need to make a decision based on your requirements.
-Choosing an enterprise blockchain framework can be tricky — and that’s why it is important to look for different elements before making a choice.
+Therefore, choosing an enterprise blockchain framework can be tricky — and that’s why it is important to look for different elements before making a choice.

 - Community: A thriving community can help you cope with issues and growth.
 As an enterprise, you should always ask how large and impactful the framework community is?

 - Support model: Frameworks require constant support.
-If it receives support from a large corporation, then you may want to give it a try as it means it has a better rate of survival in the long term.
+If it receives support from a large corporation, you may want to give it a try as it means it has a better survival rate in the long term.

 - Roadmap: Does the framework you are choosing have a clearly defined roadmap?
 If it does, then check out what they have to offer in the future.